BumblebeeBat/FlyingFox/README.md

 sh start.sh

-Then open the file `main.html` with a web browser.
+Then open this URL in your browser: http://localhost:3011/main/